Epic Poetry- “El Cantar de Mio Cid” (The Song of My Lord)

 - Cantar de las Bodas (Song of the Weddings) that recounts the weddings of his daughters with the princes of Carrion.

-- La afrenta de corpes (The Offence of the Bodies) that recounts the humiliation of his daughters at the hands of their husbands, and Cid´s subsequent revenge.
+- La Afrenta de Corpes (The Offense of Corpes) that recounts the humiliation of his daughters at the hands of their husbands, and Cid´s subsequent revenge.

 Problems of authorship:

-The “Song of Cid” is signed by Per Abbat, but this is a remaining manuscript only.
-It is generally assumed that the song was composed by two poets: one from the Gomaz area and the other from Medinaceli.
-According to Menéndez Pidal the first part of the poem and its general structure are attributed to San Esteban of Gormaz, while the latter was the one to complete it.
-Despite this, as often happens with the oral tradition, the song went under many changes before reaching its final version, which is the one recognized by Pedro al Abad in the 18th century.
-Other theories suggest just one author, an expert in law who had studied in some city in France (which would explain the French influence in the poem) and who knew how to give artistic form to historical documents that he knew about.
+The “Song of my Cid” is signed by Per Abbat, but this is from the remaining manuscript only.
+It is believed that the song was composed by two poets: one from the area around Gormaz and the other from Medinaceli.
+According to Menéndez Pidal the first part of the poem and its general structure are attributed to a poet from San Esteban of Gormaz, while the latter part was written by the poet from Medinaceli.
+Despite this, as often happens with oral tradition, the song went under many changes before reaching its final version, which is the one we have today written by Abbot Peter in the 12th century ("in the era of mill e CC XLV years").

-The poem is characterized by its “anisosilabismo”, that is to say that the verses in the poem do not have a fixed syllabic pattern or meter, and are divided into two hemistiches (half a poetic verse) whose meters also vary.
-Normally the verses follow the same syllabic pattern as Spanish phrases.
+The Song of my Cid is characterized by its anisosilabismo (anisosyllabism in English).
+This is when the verses of a poem do not have a fixed syllabic pattern or meter.
+The poem is also divided into two hemistiches (half a poetic verse) whose meters also vary.
+Normally the verses follow the same syllabic pattern found in Spanish phrasing.

-The verses are grouped stanzas called assonance heroic couplets, of which the number varies from three to one hundred.
+The verses are grouped stanzas called tiradas (which is an indefinite series of verses), of which, in this poem, the number varies from three to one hundred.

-The theme of the poem is honor.
-Throughout the poem we witness the loss of honor on two occasions (the exile, and the offence of the bodies) and then the subsequent recuperation of honor by Cid through the conquest of Valencia and his daughters’ weddings with the heirs of Aragón and Navarra.
-This is the peak of the book.
-One could not aspire to anything greater.
+The theme of honor constantly reappears throughout the poem.
+In the poem we witness the loss of honor on two occasions (when el Cid is exiled and the loss of honor of the infantes from Carrion).
+We also see successive examples of el Cid fighting for his honor culminating with the conquest of Valencia and the wedding of his daughters with the heirs of Aragón and Navarra, thus righting a wrong.
+This is the crowning moment of the book and one could not aspire to anything more.

 Realism in the poem: